snrydev/pbs-plus/README.md

 - All new features, including remote file-level backups, can be managed through the "Disk Backup" page.

 ### Agent
-- Currently, only Windows agents are supported.
+- Currently, Windows and Linux agents are supported.
+- Linux agents **do not** support snapshots on backup yet.
 - The agent registers with the server on initialization, exchanging public keys for communication.
 - The agent acts as a service, using a custom RPC (`aRPC`/Agent RPC) using [smux](https://github.com/xtaci/smux) with mTLS to communicate with the server.
 For backups, the server communicates with the agent over `aRPC` to deploy a `FUSE`-based filesystem, mounts the volume to PBS, and runs `proxmox-backup-client` on the server side to perform the actual backup.